Improved two-point correlation function estimates using glass-like distributions as a reference sample: Introduction

 Recently, \citet{Breton2020} proposed a method to estimate pair count terms based on analytical expressions that does not rely on the use of a random catalogue.
 This scheme assumes that the selection function of the survey can be expressed as the product of an angular footprint, which is described using pixelated maps, and a radial distribution, which is estimated from galaxy number counts.
 For surveys whose selection function can be described in this way, the results obtained using this approach are in good agreement with those inferred from pair counts based on a random catalogue.
 However, the extension of this method to post-reconstruction measurements, where the displacement field inferred from the data must also be applied to the random catalogue, might be non-trivial.

+While the variance of the correlation function is dominated by cosmic variance, in this work we are interested in reducing the error introduced by the random component of correlation estimators.
 The impact of the random catalogue on the variance of the correlation function is due to its intrinsic density fluctuations, which are characterized by the power spectrum $P(k)=1/\bar{n}$, where $\bar{n}$ represents the number density of points.
 Here, we assess whether points following alternative distributions to Poisson, whose power spectra exhibit a lower amplitude for the same sample size, can play the role of the random catalogue and lead to a lower variance in the resulting clustering measurements.
-Uniform distributions commonly used to generate pre-initial conditions in N-body simulations cover volume more homogeneously than a Poisson distribution, which makes them a natural candidate to replace the standard random catalogues.
+Uniform distributions commonly used to generate pre-initial conditions in N-body simulations cover the volume more homogeneously than a Poisson distribution, which makes them a natural candidate to replace the standard random catalogues.
 Examples of such distributions include a gravitational glass \citep{White1996} and capacity constrained Voronoi tessellations \citep[CCVT,][]{Balzer2009, Liao2018}.
 As a drawback, the generation of those samples can imply a high computational cost.

 Here we propose to use the glass-like distributions obtained by iteratively applying the same reconstruction technique used in the context of BAO measurements to a set of initially random points.
 The small additional computing cost related to the construction of such sample is outweighed by the significant improvement in the variance of the estimates of the correlation function with respect to the results obtained using Poisson samples of the same size.
 This also implies that the same level of accuracy in the clustering measurements can be achieved with significantly smaller reference samples, therefore reducing the total computational time.